Anushree-G123/Namaste-React/assignments/Assignment1.md

 <h3>4.Why is React known as React</h3>
 React got its name because of its reactive nature.It was designed to react to changes in data and automatically upadte the user interface accordingly.This reactive paradigm is at the core of React's functionality,hence the name "React.<br>

-<h3>What is CROSSORIGIN script tag?
+<h3>5.sWhat is CROSSORIGIN script tag?
 The crossorigin attribute in a script tag is used to specify how the browser should handle requets made by the script tag when fetching resources from a different origin(ie,a different domain,protocol,port).It is commonly used when loading scripts from external sources such as CDNs.<br>

-The crossorigin attribute can have different values:
-<p>anonymous:This value indicates that the cript is requesting resources without sending any credentials such as cookies,along with the requests.Its typically used for public resources that dont require authentication.</p>
+The crossorigin attribute can have different values: anonymous:This value indicates that the cript is requesting resources without sending any credentials such as cookies,along with the requests.Its typically used for public resources that dont require authentication.<br>
-<p>user-credentials:This value indicates that the srcript requires credentials to be included with the request.It's used when the script needs access to protected resources that require authentication.<p>
+user-credentials:This value indicates that the srcript requires credentials to be included with the request.It's used when the script needs access to protected resources that require authentication.<br>
-<p>By default ,when crossorigin attribute is not specified,the browser assumes the value is anonymous.Uisng the crossorigin attribute helps prevent certain types of security vulnerablties such as cross-site scripting attacks,by controlling how resources from different origins are accessed.<p>
+By default ,when crossorigin attribute is not specified,the browser assumes the value is anonymous.Uisng the crossorigin attribute helps prevent certain types of security vulnerablties such as cross-site scripting attacks,by controlling how resources from different origins are accessed.<br>